Published on February 4, 2025

 The answer is that sabotage is a clear signal that unresolved emotional issues need to be brought to light to achieve lasting success.

 If a person doesn’t identify the part(s) of themselves that keeps getting in their own way, they’re doomed to keep repeating the same self-sabotaging behaviors.
+And when people take these destructive steps, their harmful behavior can negatively impact nearly every part of their lives including their relationships and careers.

 *